 Health Surveillance and Evaluation Section, Public Health Group (PHG), Department of Human Services (DHS), Melbourne.

 As we move forward in the new century, epidemiologists and public health practitioners are faced with the challenge of reviewing the current direction of epidemiology and its links with public health.
-While the history of epidemiology has been a successful and productive one, there is a danger that modern epidemiology is becoming too narrow in its scope, concerned primarily with the analysis of risk factors in individuals, while ignoring sociological and ecological perspectives of health.
-We argue that a theoretical framework to guide the practice of epidemiology is needed which encompasses a role for social determinants of health while simultaneously also acknowledging the importance of behaviour and biology, and the inter-connectedness of all these factors.
 This paper presents a public health model of social determinants of health, which provides a framework for testing the causal pathways linking social determinant variables with health care system attributes, disease inducing behaviours and health outcomes.
-This approach provides an improved opportunity to identify and evaluate evidence-based public health interventions, and facilitates stronger links between modern epidemiology and public health practice.
+This approach provides an improved opportunity to identify and evaluate empirical evidence-based public health interventions, and facilitates stronger links between modern epidemiology and public health model practice.

 Reconsidering the public health failings of the criminal justice system: a reflection on the case of Scott Ortiz

 Abstract: Throughout most of the world, the primary response to the health and social impacts of illicit drug use has been to intensify the enforcement of drug laws.
-The consequences of this policy approach include an unprecedented growth in prison populations and increasing concerns regarding drug-related harms within prisons and without, including increased risk of HIV and hepatitis C (HCV) infection.
 This has led to calls from public health and prisoner advocacy groups to prison authorities to improve health services available in the community and those available to prisoners.
-While considerable progress has been made with respect to the growing implementation of HIV and HCV prevention measures within some nations' prisons, the case of Scott Ortiz illuminates a new set of challenges for prisoners and their advocates as judges often have a faulty understanding of public health arguments and data.
-In this case we see one such instance where a judge acts in ways not rooted in sound public health evidence or practice to produce a perverse outcome that violates both sound medical and judicial objectives.
+The case of Scott Ortiz illuminates a new set of challenges for prisoners and their advocates as judges often have a faulty understanding of public health model arguments and data.
+In this case we see one such instance where a judge acts in ways not rooted in sound public health model evidence or practice to produce a perverse outcome that violates both sound medical and judicial objectives.